CompuTec/computec-docs/docs/processforce/administrator-guide/installation/first-installation/extension.md

     ![Assing a database](./media/extension/assign-database.webp)

-5. Choose the ProcessForce option and go through the installation by clicking "Next".
+5. Select the ProcessForce option and click "Next" to proceed with the Installation.

     ![Assign ProcessForce](./media/extension/assign-processforce.webp)

-6. It is recommended to set up the Startup Mode as manual on the first run of the application.
-It can be changed later to Mandatory.
-After that click Next.
+6. It is recommended to set up the Startup Mode as manual for the first run of the application (this can be changed later to Mandatory).
+Click "Next" to continue.

-7. Once done, re-login to the company database, run the extension manually and wait until the installation is finished.
+7. Once done, re-login to the company database, run the extension manually and wait for the installation to finish.

     :::caution
         The first-time installation may take anywhere from several minutes to a few hours, depending on system performance.
     :::

-8. When installing the ProcessForce extension for SAP HANA, you'll need to manually create a specific SQL procedure during the installation process.
-To do this, click the "Copy to Clipboard" button in the System Message window, then paste the query into SAP HANA Studio and execute it on the appropriate schema (company database):
+8. If installing on SAP HANA, you must manually create a required SQL procedure.
+Click "Copy to Clipboard" in the System Message window, then paste and execute the query in SAP HANA Studio under the appropriate schema.

     ![System Message - Procedure](./media/extension/system-message-procedure.webp)